-My PhD, from the School of Informatics at the University of Edinburgh, was primarily focused on computer language processing.
-I then worked on developmental psychology and language acquisition as a postdoc at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
+My PhD, from the School of Informatics at the University of Edinburgh, was focused on computer natural language processing.
+I then worked on human language acquisition as a postdoc at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
 Before coming to Liverpool I spent five years as an Assistant Professor of Linguistics at the University of Texas at Austin.